28 Famous Landmarks in Thailand to Visit

 Phi Phi Don and Phi Phi Leh are the largest islands in the chain.
 The limestone formations boast crystal-clear waters, vibrant coral reefs, and picturesque beaches.
 Popular activities include snorkeling, diving, and exploring Maya Bay, which was featured in the famous film, "The Beach."

-☂️ Visit the Phi Phi Islands on a tour
+☂️ Visit the Phi Phi Islands with a tour

 The MBK Center